The page has been translated by Gen AI.

 Server nameServer name

-• If you need to change to a different server type, click the Edit button to set
+• If you need to change to a different server type, click the Edit button to configure

 Keypair nameServer authentication information set by the user

-• VPC, general Subnet, IP, NAT IP, NAT IP status, Security Group
+• VPC name, standard Subnet name, IP, NAT IP, NAT IP status, Security Group name

-• If you need to change the NAT IP value, you can set it by clicking the Edit button
+• If you need to change the NAT IP value, click the Edit button to configure

-• If you need to change the Security Group, you can set it by clicking the Edit button
+• If you need to change the Security Group, click the Edit button to configure

-• Add as new network: select a general Subnet and IP
+• Add as new network: select a standard Subnet and IP

-• You can select another general Subnet within the same VPC
+• You can select a different standard Subnet within the same VPC

-• Add with existing port: select a pre-created general Subnet and port
+• Add using existing port: select a pre-created standard Subnet and port

-• Local Subnet, Local Subnet IP, Security Group
+• Local Subnet name, Local Subnet IP, Security Group name

-• Add as New Network: Select Local Subnet and IP
+• Add to New Network: select a local Subnet and IP

-• IP can be auto-generated or user input; if Input is selected, the user enters the IP directly
+• IP can be Auto-generated or manually entered; selecting Input allows the user to directly enter the IP

-• Add with Existing Port: Select a pre-created Local Subnet and port
+• Add Existing Port: select a pre-created local Subnet and port

-Block StorageInformation of Block Storage connected to the server
+Block StorageInformation of Block Storage attached to the server

 • Volume ID, Volume Name, Type, Capacity, Connection Info, Category, Delete on termination, Status

-• Add: Additional Block Storage can be connected if needed
+• Add: Additional Block Storage can be attached if needed

-• Modify Delete on termination: Modify Delete on termination value
+• Edit Delete on termination: Modify the Delete on termination value

 Table.
 GPU Server detailed information tab items